JjayTTP/2022TTP-Application-Project/README.md

 - Manipulate the conten and styling on the page by utilizing DOM Events and Event Listeners
 - Use Flexbox and Grid to layout a page

-<h3> UI/UX Design </h3>

-- Your project uses grids to organize information clearly
-- Your project has clear and consistent structure on each section or page
-- Your project uses accessible color contrast
-- Your project follows font-size best practices
-- Your project is limited to 3-4 font variations
-- Your project has navigation that appears in a consistent place across pages and is easy to use

 <h3> Interactive site </h3>

 Use your JavaScript and DOM skills to make your site interactive.
 In other words, there should be at least one place where clicking, selecting, hovering, or submitting information changes the content of the page.